thunderbird/atn-review-policy/README.md

 Issues brought up during review must be addressed using best efforts.
 If corrections have been requested, the new version should not contain unrelated changes, as this complicates the review process and can lead to further rejections.
 Source Code Submission

-Add-ons may contain transpiled, obfuscated, minified or otherwise machine-generated code, but Mozilla needs to review a copy of the human-readable source code.
-The author must provide this information to Mozilla during submission as well as instructions on how to reproduce the build.
+Add-ons may contain transpiled, obfuscated, minified or otherwise machine-generated code, but the Thunderbird Team needs to review a copy of the human-readable source code.
+The author must provide this information to the Thunderbird Team during submission as well as instructions on how to reproduce the build.

 The provided source code will be reviewed by an administrator and will not be redistributed in any way.
 The code will only be used for the purpose of reviewing the add-on.
 Failure to provide this information will result in rejection.